-Streamlined "Licensure by Credential" Pathway to Licensure
+2. Streamlined "Licensure by Credential" Pathway to Licensure

 The passage of Senate Bill 679 (Bates, Chapter 380, Statutes of 2019) significantly streamlined the licensure process for an LMFT, LCSW, or LPCC applicant licensed in another state to improve license portability between states.
 The bill, effective January 1, 2020, eliminated many of the existing education and experience requirements in law for qualifying out-of-state applicants.
-To qualify, they must meet all of the following conditions:
+To qualify, they must meet all the following conditions:

 - The applicant already holds a license in another United States jurisdiction that is the same license type as the one they are applying for in California.
-The existing license must permit them to practice their profession in the other jurisdiction at the highest level for independent clinical practice. - The applicant's license in the other jurisdiction must be, and must have been current, active, and unrestricted for at least two years immediately before the date the Board of Behavioral Sciences (Board) receives the application. - They must disclose any past restrictions or disciplinary action on their license to the Board. - The qualifying degree was a master's or doctoral degree that was obtained from an accredited or approved educational institution. - They comply Board's fingerprint requirement. - They complete certain California-specific coursework (a 12-hour California law and ethics course, a 15-hour course in California cultures, and a 7-hour course in California specific training in child abuse assessment and reporting.) - They pass the Board's California Law and Ethics examination free temporary practice allowance from the Board.
+The existing license must permit them to practice their profession in the other jurisdiction at the highest level for independent clinical practice. - The applicant's license in the other jurisdiction must be, and must have been current, active, and unrestricted for at least two years immediately before the date the Board receives the application. - They must disclose any past restrictions or disciplinary action on their license to the Board.

+- The qualifying degree was a master's or doctoral degree that was obtained from an accredited or approved educational institution. - They comply Board's fingerprint requirement. - They complete certain California-specific coursework (a 12-hour California law and ethics course, a 15-hour course in California cultures, and a 7-hour course in California specific training in child abuse assessment and reporting.) - They pass the Board's California Law and Ethics examination

+3. Temporary Practice Allowance

+Effective January 1, 2024, LMFTs, LCSWs, and LPCCs who are equivalently licensed in another U.S. state who do not wish to pursue full California licensure, but who have an existing client who is traveling in California who they wish to provide temporary services to, have the option to request a free temporary practice allowance from the Board.
 A temporary practice allowance may only be requested one time per calendar year, and it is valid for 30 consecutive days.
 To qualify, all the following requirements must be met:

-Temporary Practice Allowance

-Effective January 1, 2024, LMFTs, LCSWs, and LPCCs who are equivalently licensed in another U.S. state who do not wish to pursue full California licensure, but who have an existing client who is traveling in California who they wish to provide temporary services to, have the option to request a